 But Lucy’s relationship turns for worse when her boyfriend is caught watching adult videos.
-Lucy is feeling frustrated and tired of having her boyfriend trying to make her be someone in the bedroom she isn’t, so she asks her boyfriend to choose between the adult films or her.
+Lucy feels frustrated and tired of having her boyfriend trying to make her be someone in the bedroom she isn’t, so she asks her boyfriend to choose between the adult films or her.
 Her boyfriend packs up, and Lucy is dumped.
-But Lucy begins to question what she knows about sex and what she might be missing out on.
+But Lucy begins questioning what she knows about sex and what she might miss out on.
 Lucy gets curious and determined to learn more, making a wild list.
-She won’t be doing the researching on her own though.
-Lucy is joined by her fellow quartet members who will give advice and join her on many trips, all to help Lucy find a new self-discovery and perhaps a new love interest along the way.
+She won’t be doing the research on her own, though.
+Lucy is joined by her fellow quartet members, who will give advice and join her on many trips, all to help Lucy find a new self-discovery and perhaps a new love interest along the way.

-The main character of Lucy was disappointing as a lead.
-She consistently makes unwise choices and comes across more of a follower when it comes to life.
+The main character Lucy was disappointed as the lead.
+She consistently makes unwise choices and comes across as more of a follower when it comes to life.
 It is sad to watch a girl like Lucy wanting to change many things and try to impress someone who would rather watch porn than be with her.
 I also found this character unfunny, silly and somewhat depressing for the full duration.
 What makes it even worse is that I feel the actress Lucy Hale is generally trying to bring something tangible to the screen.
 Lucy’s friends are a minor positive element in this film, particularly actor Adhir Kalyan.
-The film’s music, to my surprise, is the most positive element of this film even though it doesn’t always fit the tone or mood of the scene.
+The film’s music, to my surprise, is the most positive element of this film, even though it doesn’t always fit the tone or mood of the scene.

-As romance film, romance is present, but it’s hugely forced.
+As a romance film, romance is present, but it’s hugely forced.
 The love interest shows up just about everywhere the lead character goes, including when she visits the sex shop for the very first time with her friend (yeah, what are the odds, yawn!).
 The process is the same over and over again.
-Lucy does something embarrassing, and in response the cute guy smiles, and thinks Lucy is excellent no matter what.
+Lucy does something embarrassing, and in response, the cute guy smiles and thinks Lucy is excellent no matter what.
 It’s completely unrealistic and unbelievable as a romance.

 Overall, I am incredibly disappointed with this film on so many levels.
-Lucy Hale once again is generally trying, but her character is weak, silly and filled with cringe moments from start to finish.
+Lucy Hale, once again, is generally trying, but her character is weak, silly and filled with cringe moments from start to finish.
 The attempted humour here is awful and off-putting to the point that I almost turned the film off and gave up.
-The film’s plot is just sad and could have delivered a much better message such as it’s ok to be yourself or don’t let others influence you etc. Instead, the film is a mess with no real purpose or meaning, and when it tries, it changes its mind within seconds.
-I’m surprised this film is based on a famous memoir, because for me it is a strong contender for the worst movie of 2020.
+The film’s plot is just sad and could have delivered a much better message, such as it’s ok to be yourself or don’t let others influence you etc. Instead, the film is a mess with no real purpose or meaning, and when it tries, it changes its mind within seconds.